Ezra Chapter 2

 , and the sons of Solomonשְׁלֹמֹה

-2:59 And these were they which went up from Telmelah, Telharsa, Cherub, Addan (or Addon), and Immer: but they were unable to declare their father’s house, and their pedigree , whether they were of Israel:
+2:59 And these were those that went up from Telmelah (hill of salt), Telharsa (or Tel-haresha), Cherub, Addan (or Addon), and Immer: but they were unable to declare their father’s house, and their pedigree , whether they were of Israel:

-2:60 The sons of Delaiah, the sons of Tobiah, the sons of Nekoda, six hundred fifty two.
+2:60 The sons of Delaiah (or Delaiah), the sons of Tobiah, the sons of Nekoda (distinguished), six hundred fifty two.

-2:61 And of the sons of the priests: the sons of Habaiah, the sons of Koz, the sons of Barzillai; which took a wife of the daughters of Barzillai the Gileadite, and was called after their name:
+: the sons of Habaiah (Yahweh has hidden), the sons of Koz (thorn), the sons of Barzillai; who took a wife of the daughters of Barzillai the Gileadite, and was called after their name:

 The priests without pedigree